-DEPARTMENT OF THE ARMY PERMIT NUMBER: PROJECT TITLE:
+DEPARTMENT OF THE ARMY PERMIT NUMBER:

+PROJECT TITLE:

+PERMITTEE:

-PERMITTEE: MAILING ADDRESS:
+MAILING ADDRESS:

 TELEPHONE:

+AUTHORIZED AGENT:

-AUTHORIZED AGENT: MAILING ADDRESS:
+MAILING ADDRESS:

+TELEDITONE.

 TELEPHONE:

-ATTACHED MITIGATION REPORT TITLE:
+ATTACHED MITIGATION REPORT

+TITLE:

 PREPARERS:

+FREFARERS.

 DATE:

+DITE.

-CERTIFICATION OF COMPLIANCE: I certify that the attached report is accurate and discloses that the mitigation required by the Department of the Army Permit [is] [is not] in full compliance with the terms and conditions of that permit.
+CERTIFICATION OF COMPLIANCE: I certify that the attached report is

+accurate and discloses that the mitigation required by the Department of the

+Army Permit [is] [is not] in full compliance with the terms and conditions of

+that permit.

+that permit.

-CORRECTIVE ACTION: A need for corrective action [is] [is not] identified in the attached report.
+CORRECTIVE ACTION: A need for corrective action [is] [is not] identified in the

+attached report.

-CONSULTATION: I [do] [do not] request consultation with the Corps of Engineers to discuss a corrective strategy or permit modification.
+CONSULTATION: I [do] [do not] request consultation with the Corps of

+Engineers to discuss a corrective strategy or permit modification.

 CERTIFIED:

-(Signature of permittee)
+(Signature of permittee) Date

-Date